ViniSpeck/AP/README.md

 To run the script:

-Clone this repo on your computer
+Clone this repo

 Unzip the raw_data folder

+Run etl.py